 Wish me luck 🙂

-I will likely have to have one more smear next year, just to make sure everything remains clear and then it will go back to being every 3 years again.
+I will likely have to have one more smear next year, just to make sure everything remains clear, then it’s back to being every 3 years again.